 We lived on 162nd and NE Everett Ct.
 The beast touched ground in the intersection of 162nd and Burnside.

 A wing takes out a couple of power poles, and the sound comes back.
-Power-lines snap on the wet pavement, and the big bird is gone.
+Power-lines snap on the pavement, and the big bird is gone.
 Things quiet for a moment; then I hear the screaming.
-Fourteen-year-old science tells me that live wires and wet is intrinsically dangerous.
-I tell my sister and her friends to go home.
+Fourteen-year-old science tells me that the live wires are intrinsically dangerous so I tell my sister and her friends to go home.
 They do.
 I take a trail into the woods (dead memory) and watch for hours.
 The emergency vehicles arrive.
 The bodies are carried away.
 The injured are tended to, and I watch.
 Out of 189 on board, 10 die, and 24 are seriously hurt.
 It changed me.
 Lesson learned.
 Mortality is real.

 It was the loudest sound I’d ever heard; it was the loudest sound I never heard.